Frequently Asked Questions

 Why don’t all cartons have a recycling number on them?

 In order for any packaging to be able to feature the recycle symbol, recycling of that packaging must be available to a majority of households in the United States.
 This process is regulated by the Federal Trade Commission.
-While cartons are making progress towards placing the recycle symbol on packages, the goal is to reach that majority by 2015.
-So for now, many cartons do not feature the recycle symbol.
+Cartons are making progress towards placing the recycle symbol on packages, but currently, many cartons do not feature the recycle symbol.
 Consumers can determine if cartons are recyclable in their program by visiting Recyclecartons.com, or searching for your local carton recycling options.